AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 ### Disclaimer

 * References that validates the use cases can be found [here](HighValueProjectTutorials/References.md).
-It includes also includes my papers.
+It also includes my papers.

 * Before you engage in integrating machine, deep and reinforcement learning models into live projects, I recommend you to have a look at safe practices [here](HighValueProjectTutorials/SafePracticesForLiveProjects.md).